mvdbeek/tool-source-form/README.md

-# JSON Forms React seed App
+# Galaxy Tool Source Form

 This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with React in order to render a simple form for displaying a task entity.